sandramisigo/Flatdango/README.md

  ## Core Deliverables

    1. **Display First Movie Details** :
+    - Fetch data from the JSON server endpoint. `GET /films/1`.
-    Upon loading the page, details of the firt movie should be displayed, such as;
+    - Upon loading the page, details of the firt movie should be displayed, such as;
       * Title
       * Poster
       * Runtime
       * Showtime
       * Available Tickets (calculated by subtracting number of `tickets_sold` from the theater's `capacity`).
-    Fetch data from the JSON server endpoint. `GET /films/1`.

    2. **Display a Menu of All Movies**